Sailplane wing with water ballast

 Value 0 100

-What is the wingloading range on your glider?
-For example we will use a glider with a range of 34 kg/m² to 52 kg/m².
+What is the wing-loading range on your glider?
+For example,e we will use a glider with a range of 34 kg/m² to 52 kg/m².
 That means we can change it by 18 incremental points.

-The next table is the theoretical max.
-Value for each of the parameters.
+The following table is the theoretical maximum value for each parameter used to calculate the result.

 Average thermal strength 30%